Dollhouse Shingling Guide

 Patterned Shingle Designs

-Check out these two great tutorials on making patterned shingle roofs:
+Here are two excellent tutorials on creating patterned shingle roofs:

-Here is an example of Victorian shingle patterns:
+Below is an example of Victorian shingle patterns.

 Keep In Mind

-If you have minor gaps in your shingling, they can easily be hidden with stainable wood filler.
-The only stainable wood filler that is an exact color match, to unfinished birch veneer shingles, is Minwax Stainable Wood Filler.
+If you have small gaps in your shingling, you can easily cover them with stainable wood filler.
+The only stainable wood filler that matches unfinished birch veneer shingles is Minwax Stainable Wood Filler.

-I find that applying shingles before dormer windows gives the roof a neater finish.
-Chimneys are also better to apply after shingling, if your roof doesn't have slots for them.
-I suggest you leave these components for last, only if you're using birch veneer shingles.
-Cedar shakes, are much too thick to put any components over them.
-You will have to cut them around your finished dormers or chimneys.
+I recommend installing shingles before adding dormer windows for a cleaner finish.
+If your roof doesn't have slots for chimneys, it's better to install them after shingling.
+Leave these components for last if you're using birch veneer shingles.
+Cedar shakes are too thick to install components over, so you'll need to cut around finished dormers or chimneys.

 Troubleshooting